 About the AESO

 We're a not-for-profit organization with no financial investment in the industry.
 On behalf of Albertans, we work with industry partners and the government to make sure reliable power is there when you need it.
-Whatever changes happen in the world, you can rely on us to manage the electricity markets and meet your energy needs.
-From integrating renewable energy into your life to developing the grid, the future for electricity in Alberta looks bright.
+Whatever changes happen in the world, you can rely on us to manage the electricity markets and meet your energy needs – now and in the future.

-Manage and plan the power grid 24 hours a day
+Manage and plan the grid 24 hours a day

-When you need power, you expect it.
 We work with industry partners to keep electricity flowing throughout the province.
-Our System Controllers balance supply and demand 24/7, making sure four million Albertans have power when they need it.
+Our System Controllers balance supply and demand 24/7, 365 days a year, to ensure four million Albertans have power when they need it.

 Plan the future of the system and its infrastructure